oderwat/docker-inspector/README.md

 # Docker Image Inspector

-A command-line tool to inspect the contents of Docker images without having to manually create containers or extract tar files.
+A command-line tool for inspecting, comparing, and extracting files from Docker images without having to manually create containers.
 The tool creates a temporary container, inspects its filesystem, and cleans up automatically.

-## Beware: Experimental (WIP)

-This is work in progress and not finished or bug free.
-In fact there are known problems and everything was only tested on osx so far.
+It can list files and their attributes, compare two images to find differences, and extract files from images to the local filesystem.

 ## Features

 - Cross-platform: Runs on macOS, Linux, and Windows (with Linux containers)
+- Three main modes of operation:
-- Inspects any Docker image without modifying it
+  - Inspect: List files and their attributes in any Docker image
+  - Compare: Show detailed differences between two Docker images
-- Extracts files from images to local filesystem
+  - Extract: Copy files from Docker images to local filesystem
 - Recursive directory listing
 - Glob pattern support (including `**/`) for finding specific files
 - MD5 checksum calculation for files